How to use and configure ajax with jQuery? - Updated Examples

 Example of a simple jQuery.ajax()

-The simplest AJAX that I consider we can create with jQuery should be something very similar to the following script:
+The simplest AJAX that I think we can create with jQuery should be something very similar to the following script:

 var url="test.php";